Product Information Management: Adding a PIM To Your Commerce Strategy

 A PIM is designed to serve as a central repository for all of your product information.
 This greatly simplifies the data management and enrichment process, and facilitates the syndication of accurate and timely data across many channels.

 PIMs work with most major commerce platforms.
-For instance, we’ve powered commerce experiences with both Magento and Shopify integrated with PIMs, managing catalogs small to large.
+For instance, we’ve powered commerce experiences with both Adobe Commerce, previously known as Magento Commerce and Shopify integrated with PIMs, managing catalogs small to large.
 While it’s true virtually every commerce platform offers some capability to manage product information natively, workflow tool requirements, sophistication around data hygiene, and the syndication needed in mature product organizations are often unavailable out-of-the-box, and this is where a PIM can come in handy.

 PIM 101: How Did We Get Here